jawm/subgraph-isomorphism/notes/3 - Convert query to SEC Tree.md

 Anyways, when merging siblings, we need to prioritise merging of isomorphic RUs before those that merely have matching neighbour sets.

+--- next day ---

+Last night I think we finished identifying the child nodes.
+So today, lets make a start on the merging process.

+Ok I actually ended up quickly rewriting the logic for the building of children.
+It's a bit cleaner now and I've got a lookup thing.